Student Privacy Rights

 The college discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the college or its foundation in an administrative, supervisory, academic or research, or support staff position; a person or company with whom the college has contracted as its agent to provide a service instead of using college employees or officials (such as an attorney, auditor, or collection agent); designated employees or qualified employees of institutions engaged in join instructional activities or programs with UCF; a person serving on the District Board of Trustees or the Foundation Board of Directors; or a student or other person serving on an official committee, including without limitation a disciplinary, grievance, or scholarship committee, or assisting another school official in performing his or her tasks.
+A school official is a person employed by the college or its foundation in an administrative, supervisory, academic or research, or support staff position; a person or company with whom the college has contracted as its agent to provide a service instead of using college employees or officials (such as an attorney, auditor, or collection agent); designated employees or qualified employees of institutions engaged in joint instructional activities or programs with Valencia; a person serving on the District Board of Trustees or the Foundation Board of Directors; or a student or other person serving on an official committee, including without limitation a disciplinary, grievance, or scholarship committee, or assisting another school official in performing his or her tasks.

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional or official responsibilities for the college.
 Upon request, the college also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.